 Bricks are the oldest and useful construction materials used all over the world for masonry constructions.
 Due to the immense importance of bricks in such type of constructions, it is necessary to determine the suitability and quality of bricks.
-Hence, several tests on brick must be carried out on the bricks to ensure the structure to be constructed have adequate strength and stability.
+Hence, several tests on brick must be carried out to ensure the structure to be constructed have adequate strength and stability.
 Such tests on bricks are carried out in various phases of construction.

 Some of the important types of tests carried out to determine the suitability and quality of bricks are briefly described below:

-Tests on Bricks
+Types of Tests on Bricks

 1. Absorption Test on Bricks